28th February 1998

 "Of course," She stepped back gesturing him in.
 Molly took him through to the kitchen, a flick of her wand refreshing the tea things and bringing a plate of his favourite lemon biscuits to the table.
 Albus settled himself at the table accepting both the tea and biscuits.

 "Thank you, my dear, very kind of you."

-"How can I help?" she asked settling herself once more.
+"How can I help?" she asked settling herself at the table once more.

 Albus glanced at the newspapers spread upon the table top wearily.
 Molly followed the direction of his gaze and flushed.

 "Do not alarm yourself on my part," he said smiling gently at her.
 "I have weathered worse."